cms-analysis/flashggFinalFit/README.md

 Finally, the objects and tools which are common to all subfolders are defined in the `tools` directory.
 If your input workspaces differ from the flashgg output workspace structure, then you may need to change the options here.

 Each of the relevant folders are documented with specific `README.md` files.
-Some (temporary) instructions can be found in this [google docs](https://docs.google.com/document/d/1NwUrPvOZ2bByaHNqt_Fr6oYcP7icpbw1mPlw_3lHhEE/edit)